Published: January 17, 2020

 Nothing I have tried before comes close to RTT.

-RTT goes right to the root issue, allowing your brilliant subconscious mind to show you what you need to know to heal.
+RTT goes right to the root issue, allowing your brilliant subconscious mind to show you what you need to know to transform.
 It is your own wisdom that rescues you.

-RTT is fast, it is intense, it is a beautiful, healing experience.
+RTT is fast, it is intense, it is a beautiful, transformative experience.
 It is a complete therapy that gets lasting results.

 What has been your biggest impact with RTT?
 What are you most proud of?